Junior Achievement

-JA (Junior Achievement) Worldwide is a global non-profit youth organization founded in 1919 by Horace A. Moses, Theodore Vail, and Winthrop M. Crane.
-JA works with local businesses, schools, and organizations to deliver experiential learning programs in the areas of work readiness, financial literacy, and entrepreneurship to students from ages 5 to 25.
+JA (Junior Achievement) Worldwide is the global coordinating body of the Junior Achievement network, a non-profit youth organization founded in 1919 in the United States by Horace A. Moses, Theodore Vail, and Winthrop M. Crane.
+It supports member organizations that deliver classroom and experiential programs in work readiness, financial literacy, and entrepreneurship.
+As of 2024, the network operates in more than 100 countries and reaches roughly ten million students annually, according to the World Economic Forum.

 History

-Boys' and Girls' Bureau of the Eastern States was founded in Springfield, Massachusetts, in 1919, as a spinoff of the Eastern States Exposition, to help educate young people moving from rural areas to the cities about the means of production and free enterprise.
-The following year, the organization's name was changed to the Junior Achievement Bureau.
-The name was modified in 1926 to Junior Achievement, Inc.
+The organization began in 1919 in Springfield, Massachusetts as the Boys' and Girls' Bureau of the Eastern States, a spinoff of the Eastern States Exposition.
+It was renamed the Junior Achievement Bureau in 1920 and incorporated as Junior Achievement, Inc. in 1926.

-Following World War II, the organization grew from a regional into a national organization.
-In the 1960s, JA began its growth into an international organization.

 Beginning in 1944, Junior Achievement organized an annual national conference, known as the National Junior Achievers Conference, NAJAC, to bring together student representatives of local programs to participate in contests.
 In 1949, the organization began allowing conference delegates to elect national leadership to play an active role contributing to program development, increasing public awareness and supporting fundraising.

+Following the Second World War, Junior Achievement expanded from a regional to a national presence in the United States and later grew internationally in the 1960s.